authlete/authlete-ruby-quick-start/README.md

 (https://www.authlete.com/).

-This code demonstrates how easy it is to implement OAuth 2.0 server with Authlete.
-All you have to do is to register the definition of your service into Authlete and to implement your *authentication callback endpoint*.
+This code demonstrates how easy it is to implement OAuth 2.0 server with **Authlete**.
+All you have to do is to register the definition of your service into Authlete and to implement your ***authentication callback endpoint***.
 To your surprise, you do not have to implement the [authorization endpoint](https://tools.ietf.org/html/rfc6749#section-3.1) and the [token endpoint](https://tools.ietf.org/html/rfc6749#section-3.2) of your service.